MistyCommunity/Documentation/src/content/onboarding/tips-and-help/help-and-support.md

 The support channel is monitored for immediate response (5-10 minutes) from 7:00am-10:00pm MST on weekdays and from 7:00am-7:00pm MST on weekends.

-If you are in the Developer program and have not received an invitation to Misty Builders, please write us at: community @ mistyrobotics.com.
+If you are in the Developer program and have not received an invitation to Misty Builders, please write us at: **community @ mistyrobotics.com**.

 ## Forums